“Do I just lack willpower with food?”

 - Do I attempt or use purging (vomiting, laxatives, fasting, or exercise) to “get rid of” food I’ve eaten?

 - Do I eat differently in front of people than I do when I’m alone?

 - Do I have emotional problems resulting from the way I eat or don’t eat?

-- Do I find it difficult to stop eating without a struggle after one or two sweets?
+- Do I find it difficult to stop eating after one or two bites of certain foods?